-A student who has not passed the Institute’s examinations within the permitted timeframe, due to some unforeseen exceptional or extenuating circumstance(s), may apply to the Institute for a concessionary sitting.
+A student who has not passed the Institute’s examinations within the permitted timeframe, or who has not passed a specific paper within the 4 attempts allowed, due to some unforeseen exceptional or extenuating circumstance(s), may apply to the Institute for a concessionary sitting.
 Each application will be considered on a case-by-case basis.

 In limited circumstances a concession may be granted.

 Where a concession is not granted by the Institute the student may appeal the decision to the Education and Training Committee.

 If you wish to avail of the concessionary sitting process you must:

 , to the Institute for a concession.
 Your application will:

 - Describe how the circumstance(s) adversely affected your studies and / or examination(s) performance